 Directives and other simple elements may not appear in an include file.
-Leading spaces are not permitted.
+Leading white space on a line is permitted but ignored.
 A comment is introduced by a # character and ends at the end of the line.
 Blank lines and comments are ignored.